nuxeo/tools-nuxeo-ftest/README.md

 ## Requirements

 Functional tests require Firefox 3.6 or Higher.
-Some tests can also be run using other browsers than Firefox. xvfb can also be required when running tests using a fake X server.
+Some tests can also be run using other browsers than Firefox.

+For use on a headless server, a good solution is using x11vnc + Xvfb.

 ## Selenium tests